aiven/aiven-docs/docs/products/postgresql/overview.md

 ## PostgreSQL resources

 If you are new to PostgreSQL, there are lots of great resources out there to get you started with the platform.
-Here\'s our recommended reading list:
+Here's our recommended reading list:

 -   [PostgreSQL Project website](https://www.postgresql.org/) providing